-The Roku 1 is an excellent gift for anyone that like to watch streaming movies or TV shows, but doesn’t have an easy way to do so on their TV.
-Find out what the Roku 1 can do here and see why it’s going to be a really hot gift this holiday season.
+The Roku is an excellent gift for anyone that likes to watch streaming movies or TV shows but doesn’t have an easy way to do so on their TV.
+Find out what the Roku can do here and see why it’s going to be a really hot gift this holiday season.

-Only Show Downloaded Songs in iOS 7 on the iPad 2
+How to Only Show Downloaded Songs in iOS 7 on the iPad 2 (Guide with Pictures)

 This is a setting that you can turn on and off at will, so if you decide later that you want to download a song to your device, you can simply turn the setting back on and download a desired song to your iPad.